Software-Improvement-Group/sigridci/faq.md

 Yes!
 There are basically two usage scenarios for Sigrid CI, and you would typically use them both.

 The first Sigrid CI use case is to *publish* your project's source code to Sigrid, which makes the analysis results accessible on [https://sigrid-says.com](https://sigrid-says.com).
 You would typically use this for your project's main branch, which can be `main`, `master`, or something project-specific.
+This is known as the *baseline version*.

 The second use case is to use Sigrid CI for feedback during code reviews on pull requests.
-In these situations, you would typically *not* publish the results to Sigrid, since the code review is usually been author and reviewer and does not require the entire team to see the results.
+This wil compare the contents of the pull request agains the baseline version, allowing you to identify improvement areas in the new and changed code.

 The [platform-specific documentation and examples](README.md) cover instructions for both scenarios.
 We generally recommend to use Sigrid CI for both scenarios, although it's also perfectly fine to use Sigrid CI for one scenario but not the other.